 At Framlingham College, our pastoral care is not only reactive and supportive in nature.
-We have devised a proactive skills programme based on the concept called ‘Flow’.
+We have devised a proactive skills programme based on the concept called ‘FLOW’.
 It originates from psychologists Martin Seligman and Mihaly Csikszentmihalyi (a co-founder of Positive Psychology).
-Their ground-breaking work is the guiding principle of our Flow Skills programme.
+Their ground-breaking work is the guiding principle of our FLOW Programme.

-The Flow Skills programme at Framlingham equips pupils to proactively maintain their own optimum state of flow.
+The FLOW Programme at Framlingham equips pupils to proactively maintain their own optimum state of flow.
 It is delivered in the following five areas:

 Each pupil from the ages of three to 18, is taught a range of age-appropriate skills so that they can confidently and creatively face any challenge or adversity life throws at them.